 Podcasts.
 Look for podcasts with specific destination information or state-wide content.
 Make sure to write notes or jot down time codes for information that catches your ear.

 Blogs.
-This is a great spot to find honest opinions and itineraries to copycat.
+This is a great spot to find honest opinions and itineraries to mimic.

 Government / State Websites.
 This is a great place to learn about lotteries, permits, closures, and public transportation tickets that might be required.

-One of my favorite ways to pick a destination is to pinpoint a few hobbies my partner and I love to do and plan a destination solely around those activities.
+One of my favorite ways to pick a destination is to pinpoint a few hobbies I love to do and plan a destination solely around those activities.
 Those trips usually turn out to be the most fun and there is a good chance you won’t get bored!

 WHERE TO STAY